 The example above reflects the management fees and in-fund costs as at the date of the PDS.
-The base management fee component of the fund charges for each fund will reduce from 0.35% to 0.33% p.a. from 1 April 2024.

 The fees can be changed

 We are entitled to alter charges (including increasing fees or introducing new fees) at any time.
 There are no limits on the charges that may be set.
 Details of the current charges are set out above and in the annual financial statements of the Scheme.